 The good news:

-Someone entered their email address to get your lead magnet.
+Someone entered their email address to access your lead magnet.

 The bad news:

 You still have two things to do after a reader hits the "Sign Up" button: